General Information About Sucralose

 Welcome to the sucralose.org Web site – designed to provide you with accurate information about the no-calorie sweetener, sucralose, also known as Splenda®.
 This site is provided by The Calorie Control Council – a non-profit association established in 1966 that seeks to provide consumers with an objective channel of scientific-based communications about low-calorie foods and drinks.

-Sucralose.org is designed to be an educational resource where we provide science-based information about sucralose – a low-calorie sweetener that is becoming increasingly popular with consumers looking for reduced-calorie foods and drinks.
+Sucralose.org is designed to be an educational resource where we provide science-based information about sucralose – a leading no-calorie sweetener popular with consumers looking for reduced-calorie foods and drinks.

 What is Sucralose?